-Alligator Alley or Tamiami Trail, Which One is Better?
+- Alligator Alley or Tamiami Trail, Which One is Better?

-Which is faster Tamiami Trail or Alligator Alley?
+- Which is faster Tamiami Trail or Alligator Alley?

-Which is Better Alligator Alley or Tamiami Trail?
+- Which is Better Alligator Alley or Tamiami Trail?

-Where is the Alligator Alley in Florida?
+- Where is the Alligator Alley in Florida?

 We prefer the Tamiami Trail.
 The answer for you depends on your destination, time of day, your goals on your road trip plans, and the sights you prefer to see.

 Tamiami Trail History

 During construction, things went rather as expected until the roadway between the outskirts of Miami and the little town of Ochopee in the Everglades brought construction to a halt.
 No one really understood the challenges the Everglades wilderness would bring when trying to make a roadway through the swamps.

 Tamiami Trail history was made when new unique methods were found to cross the Everglades.

 Public funding quickly ran out.
 One man, Barron Collier, knew the value of a road from Miami to Tampa.
 As an owner of millions of acres in the area, Collier agreed to fund the project through the Everglades.